 Base salary, benefits and perquisites for Messrs.
-Stephenson and Rye, in their capacities as General Managers of the Toronto and Edmonton facilities, are determined by the Chief Executive Officer and are subject to the review of the CNCG Committee and the Directors, and have been targeted to approximate compensation levels of executives with similar responsibilities at companies with a similar scope of operations as K-Bro.
+Jones and Stephenson, in their capacities as Managing Director, Fishers Topco Ltd. ("Fishers") and General Managers Toronto, are determined by the Chief Executive Officer and are subject to the review of the CNCG Committee and the Directors, and have been targeted to approximate compensation levels of executives with similar responsibilities at companies with a similar scope of operations as K-Bro.
 The Chief Executive Officer has made use of internal compensation studies to assist in her determination of the appropriate levels of compensation.
 Salaries, benefits and perquisites are generally reviewed annually and adjustments are made when appropriate.